Texas' abortion law is back in court

 "The fact that private parties may rely on the challenged statute in other litigation does not create a case or controversy against the sovereign," Texas wrote.
 "It simply shows that those other cases would be the proper cases for deciding the constitutionality of the challenged statute."

 So far, one abortion provider has come forward to say he performed the procedure after the Texas law took effect.
-He's been sued by several individuals, including Oscar Stilley, a disbarred attorney previously convicted of tax evasion, who reserved time to argue in the case Friday.
+He's been sued by several individuals, including Oscar Stilley, a disbarred attorney previously convicted of tax evasion, who made an appearance at the hearing Friday.

 Judge Pitman, who was nominated to the bench by former President Obama, largely allowed the lawyers wide leeway to argue Friday, interrupting only a few times with questions.